ORSU 7200: Surgical Subspecialty: Orthopaedics

 This is a Pass/Fail Course.
 Evaluations will be generated through E*Value and a written exam will be given at the end of the rotation after books and logs have been turned in.
 The questions on the examination will be entirely based upon the required readings as outlined below.
-Students taking a 2- week course will have an examination consisting of 30 multiple choice questions.
-Students taking a 4- week rotation will have an examination consisting of 50 multiple choice questions.
+Students taking a 2- week rotation and a 4- week rotation will have an examination consisting of 50 multiple choice questions.

 Requirements for Passing the Clerkship

 Each student will be expected to learn the objectives as outlined in the course description.
 Depending on the student's selected rotation, he or she may be required to perform additional activities such as training room coverage or event coverage.
 The student will be expected to attend the conferences that are currently active in the residency curriculum.
 He or she may be requested to present cases as part of these conferences.
 The experience will be a mixture of diverse clinical exposure in addition to operating room activity.
 The extent of the student's involvement in the operating room will be at the discretion of the orthopaedic attending.

 The required readings will consist of multiple, brief chapters from the Essentials of Musculoskeletal Care, edited by Letha Yurko Griffin, MD, PhD.
 The chapters will be directed at the student's particular area of interest.
 All students will be expected to read the chapters concerning physical examination of each musculoskeletal region.
 In addition to the required reading list, further reading may be recommended by clinical faculty to augment the student's learning experience.